Rihanna fans react to Johnny Depp starring in Savage x Fenty show - latest

 Since the earlier reports of Depp’s cameo were confirmed, hundreds of fans have expressed their disapproval of the casting.

-The growing criticism comes in stark contrast to the reactions to the previous three Savage x Fenty shows, as the annual event had become known as an entertaining and inclusive experience.
+The growing criticism comes in contrast to reactions to the previous three Savage x Fenty shows, as the annual event had become known as an entertaining and inclusive experience.

+However, as Rihanna fans have noted, the past Savage x Fenty fashion shows haven’t been entirely without controversy, as the singer faced accusations of cultural appropriation after models wore braids during the 2021 show.

+Rihanna accused of cultural appropriation after models wear braids in fashion show

 The upcoming show, which has been described as a “fashion experience,” is expected to be a star-studded affair, with performances by Anitta and Burna Boy and cameos from Cara Delevingne and Irina Shayk.